phenology/infrastructure-AWS-EMR/dask-emr-hello-world/README.md

 # Quick-start example on Amazon EMR cluster with Dask

-- [x] Create an Amazon EMR cluster with Dask using AWS CLI
+- [x] Create an Amazon EMR cluster with Dask using AWS CLI, install packages with a bootstrap script
 - [x] View bootstrap logs in S3
 - [x] Create a Dask cluster from the master node
 - [x] Connect to the scheduler from the master node and run a test job
 - [ ] Connect to the scheduler from a local machine using SSH port forwarding and run a test job
 - [x] Use port forwarding for Jupyter, create a Dask cluster from a notebook and run a test job
+- [x] Expose port for Jupyter
 - [ ] Run a test job on a dataset in S3

 https://yarn.dask.org/en/latest/aws-emr.html